flashcordon/big-history/Systeme-Terre.md

 An action spectrum describes the efficiency with whichspecific wavelengths produce a photochemical reaction.
 Photosynthesis involves the harvesting of light (absorption spectrum) and the subsequent photochemical and biochemical reactions.
 Thus, an action spectrum describes the wavelengths that actually drive photosynthesis.The seminal paper describing the action spectra for 22 plant species was published by KJMcCree (1972).
 The results from thiswork indicated that PAR was between 400 nm and 700 nm and that all wavelengths within this region were used in photosynthesis.

-Theareas of the spectrum thatdrive photosynthesis are highest inthe red end (600-700 nm), followedby the blue region (400-500 nm) andlastly, the green region (500-600 nm).These data show that between 50 and 75% of the green light is used inphotosynthesis.

-Typical absorption values of green light (550 nm) range from 50% in lettuce to 90% in evergreen broadleaf trees.
-As observedabove in the action spectra, the entire light spectrum is used to drive photosynthesis.
-It appears as though green light is not a safe light and that green light is required for optimum whole plant photosynthesis.
-Recent studies have determined that green light is more photosynthetically efficient than red or blue in the deeper layers of leaves.

 Biologists agree that cyanobacteria invented the art of making oxygen2, but when and how this came about remain uncertain.